DiegoBochnia21/DiegoBochnia21/README.md

 - My name is Diego Rhian Bochnia

-- I'm studying at Alura
+- I'm studying at Alura and DIO

 - I've studied in Austrália for six months.